Pedestrian Safety in Construction Zones: What You Need to Know

 Facade repairs or window replacements

 Even in instances where entire buildings aren’t under construction, protecting pedestrians from hazards like falling debris, broken glass, toxic chemicals, etc. is still critical.
-Examples include exterior repairs to building facades, roof work, window replacements, and similar situations.
+Examples where this might occur include exterior repairs to building facades, roof work, window replacements, and similar situations.

 Construction near high-traffic areas